luizaes/maze-solver/README.md

-# Maze Generation and Solving
+# Maze Generator and Solver
-An implementation of a maze generation, using a variant of Prim's algorithm; and a maze solving, using the A* algorithm.
+An implementation of a maze generator, using a variant of Prim's algorithm; and a maze solver, using the A* algorithm.